HCW Propagation

 Example: Maneuver with HCW

 In this example, the HCW equations are used by the Relative Motion Utility to predict the implementation of an impulsive burn.
-The burn is executed in the secondary Spacecraft's MJ2000 frame using the predicted burn direction.
+The burn is executed in the secondary Spacecraft's ICRF frame using the predicted burn direction.
 The Maneuver Command can also generate a maneuver report.
 This report includes the pre- and post-maneuver states of the Spacecraft as well as burn durations, vector deltas, and Tank and Thruster data if applicable.

 Spacecraft secondarySC;